haxdai/ScreenTask/README.md

 ScreenTask
 ==========
-Java App to share your screen over the same internal network.
+Java App to share your screen on any Web browser over the same internal network.
 Forked from Ahmed Omar Repository https://github.com/ahmadomar/ScreenTask

 ## Quick start